KayesAshfaQ/getx_ultimate_template/README.md

 - `build`: Changes that affect the build system or external dependencies.
 - `revert`: Reverts a previous commit.

 By following these conventions, we can maintain a clean and understandable commit history.
+Learn more about [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).